Presidency of Dina Boluarte: Pro-Castillo protests

 Nevertheless, the parliamentary groups agree on the need to quickly appoint a unity government, in an attempt to calm the protests in the street.
 Because from the appointment of Dina Boluarte, about a thousand people marched in Lima towards the Congress.

-Other demonstrators also blocked the Panamericana highway the same day with rocks, logs and burning tires to demand general elections and the closure of Congress, as Pedro Castillo wanted.
+Other demonstrators also blocked the Panamericana highway the same day with rocks, logs, and burning tires to demand general elections and the closure of Congress, as Pedro Castillo wanted.

 In Ica, several dozen demonstrators paralyzed the transport of passengers and freight vehicles.
 In Arequipa, a thousand kilometers south of Lima, there were also blockages on the Panamericana Sur highway.

 Street mobilizations were also reported in other parts of the interior of Peru such as Chota (Cajamarca, birthplace of Castillo), Trujillo, Puno, Ayacucho, Huancavelica and Moquegua.

+Cabinets of the Boluarte presidency

+Angulo cabinet

+On 10 December 2022, President Dina Boluarte appointed Pedro Angulo Arana to be her first President of the Council of Ministers.
+Angulo held the office until a cabinet reshuffle on 21 December 2022, leaving office after just eleven days.

-The first rumors about the chairman of the Council
+First rumors about the chairman of the Council

 If the government will therefore not be political, Dina Boluarte must therefore find independent politicians, withdrawn from political life and above all experienced.
 The first media rumors refer to the appointment of Jorge Nieto as President of the Council of Ministers, an experienced minister from the time of the presidency of Pedro Pablo Kuczynski.

 While the Minister is experienced, he is nevertheless not independent, but with a brand new centrally located party called the Party of Good Government (PBG) which does not yet have representation in Congress, which could only slightly annoy the groups in parliament.

 The other two rumors mentioned would be the appointment of Alberto Otárola, former Minister of Defense during the era of the presidency of Ollanta Humala, or the current mediator of Peru Walter Gutiérrez.

 Announcement and composition

 On 9 December, President Dina Boluarte announces that the composition of her government will be finalized in the evening, and announced on Saturday morning, 10 December, before noon.

 Finally, the government investiture ceremony takes place at 1 p.m., and the president decides to appoint the lawyer Pedro Angulo.
 In the government, eight women are appointed, which is more than in all of Pedro Castillo's five governments, and the ministers belong or have belonged to a political party, but who have no parliamentary representation.
 The cabinet is therefore a technical government.

-In addition, President Dina Boluarte has not yet decided on the Ministers of Labor and Transport, the portfolios that were most criticized and used for corruption in Castillo's governments.
+In addition, President Dina Boluarte has not yet decided on the Ministers of Labour and Transport, the portfolios that were most criticized and used for corruption in Castillo's government.